PatrikTrefil/ubersicht-widget-yabai/README.md

 # Ubersicht widget for Yabai status bar

+**Yabai Status bar has been deleted.
+You have to use an external bar instead such as BitBar.**

 Simple Übersicht widgets as an addition to the Yabai's simple status bar.

 Modified version of [zenbar](https://github.com/zhaorz/zenbar).